noopsd123/WiFi-Ads-Analytics/README.md

 - **Limitation:** Simulated data reflects realistic behavioral patterns but is not sourced from a live venue — real-world results may vary by venue type, size, and layout

 ---

-## About This Project

-Built as part of a data analytics portfolio following the READY Framework:
-- Representative data with realistic messiness and volume (irregular pings, sparse sessions, null gaps)
-- Exec-driven questions — not just metric aggregation, but defensible placement decisions
-- Analytical frameworks — graph modeling, session reconstruction, weighted scoring
-- Data best practices — normalized scoring, dwell cap, privacy-first design
-- Your insights and impact — actionable recommendations for media buyers and venue operators

 Inspired by: [Finding the Perfect Spot — WiFi Analytics for Premium Space Advertising](https://medium.com/data-science-collective/finding-the-perfect-spot-wifi-analytics-for-premium-space-advertising-b8470dd9181b) by Herman Wandabwa